-At the end of the Sprengisandur we followed the F208 to Landmannalaugar.
-Unfortunately the weather was much worse there.
+At the end of the Sprengisandur, we followed the F208 to Landmannalaugar.
+Unfortunately, the weather was much worse there.
 Beginning with a sandstorm it changed soon into a real thunderstorm.
 As nice as it looked in Landmannalaugar, we quickly rejected our original plan to stay there for two days.
 The storm was so strong that you could barely stand on your feet.
 In addition, it was cold (5°C), the cabins were fully booked and all rooms and lounges were completely overcrowded.
-After a very short hike and a visit of the famous hot springs, we left.
-By the way the two notorious fords in front of Landmannalaugar were no problem for our VW Touareg.
+After a very short hike and a visit to the famous hot springs, we left.
+By the way, the two notorious fords in front of Landmannalaugar were no problem for our VW Touareg.

 After a nice breakfast, we went to the geyser Strokkur in Haukadalur.
 The Strokkur erupts every five minutes with a 20-30 m high fountain.
 From the Stora Geysir, the namesake for all the geysers in the world, there was little to see, however.
 He is now only rarely active.
 We spent some time at the geysers and really enjoyed to watch this fascinating spectacle in bright sunshine.

 Then we went to the Gullfoss.
 The waterfall itself is compared to the other waterfalls in Iceland, such as the Dettifoss, a little disappointing.
 But the many rainbows that result from the spray in the sunshine are very beautiful.